andrewsunglaekim/js-functions-semantics-and-abstractions/readme.md

 In this lesson, we'll introspect on this repository at various branches.

 ### A contrived thought experiment
 Imagine a world where logging hello is a feature.
-A company says, "I need this feature":
+A product team says, "I need this feature":

 ```js
 console.log('hello');
 ```

-The company then says, "wow, what a great feature.
-We want it to happen more we liked it so much."
-Got you fam:
+Prudct then says, "wow, what a great feature.
+We liked it so much, we want it to happen twice."
+Got you:

 ```js
 console.log('hello');
 console.log('hello');
 ```

-The company then says, "What is this, a feature for ants?!
+Product then says, "What is this, a feature for ants?!
 It needs to be at least 3 times as big"

 We stop.
 We've seen this before.
 We think ahead.
 Boom: